luiscoco/MicroServices_dotNET8_CRUD_WebAPI-Azure-MySQL/README.md

 ## 3. How to deploy the WebAPI Microservice to Docker Desktop

+We right click on the project and we add Docker support...

+Automatically Visual Studio will create the Dockerfile

+**Dockerfile**

 ```
 #See https://aka.ms/customizecontainer to learn how to customize your debug container and how Visual Studio uses this Dockerfile to build your images for faster debugging.